 problems

-The problems we encounter with solar thermal systems are pretty typical.
-There's not a whole lot of different components on a system, so troubleshooting techniques are pretty standard.
-The solutions may vary because different companies did things different ways.
-We found work arounds for many situations where original components just arent avaiable anynore.
-Below are some examples of common problems that develope over time.
+There's a variety of problems we encounter with different components on a system.
+Various troubleshooting techniques are used to analize problems and present solutions.
+The solutions may vary because different companies had specific design characteristics.
+We found work arounds for many situations where original components are not available anymore.
+Below are some examples of common problems that develop over time.

 broken glass